rust-lang/book/src/ch06-00-enums.md

 Enums are a feature in many languages, but their capabilities differ per-language.
-Rust’s enums are most similar to "algebraic data types" in functional languages like F#, OCaml, or Haskell, and they have superpowers.
+Rust’s enums are most similar to "algebraic data types" in functional languages like F#, OCaml, or Haskell.

 ## Defining an Enum